CyVerse-learning-materials/2021-neon-aop-workshop/step2.rst

 **1.** Log into the Discovery Environment `https://de.cyverse.org <https://de.cyverse.org>`_

-   If you click this Quick Launch button you will be taken directly to the RStudio Geospatial featured app:
+   If you click this Quick Launch button you will be taken directly to the featured app:

    - RStudio Geospatial Latest: |rstudio-geospatial-latest|_
+   - Jupyter Lab Geospatial v2.2.9: |jupyterlab-geospatial|_

 **2.** Click the |apps_button| 'Apps' icon in the table of contents in the left frame.